EngFlow/example/java/com/engflow/notificationqueue/README.md

 In order to execute the client example, you must pass the following arguments that depends on the target cluster.

-1. `--notification_queue_endpoint=CLUSTER_URL` holds the `grpc/grpcs` endpoint of the cluster
+1. `--notification_queue_endpoint=CLUSTER_URL`  the URL of the cluster gRPC server.
+Must start with `grpc://` or `grpcs://`
 2. `--queue_name=eventstore/lifecycle-events` holds the name of the queue to listen
-3. `--tls_certificate=/path/to/your/client.crt` holds the path of the crt file to access the cluster
+3. `--tls_certificate=certificate file containing your public key` holds the path of the crt file to access the cluster.
+    Only needed for `grpcs://` connections
+4. `--tls_key=/path/to/your/file containing your private key`
-4. `--tls_key=/path/to/your/client.key` holds the path of the key file used to access the cluster
+    holds the path of the key file used to access the cluster.
+    Only needed for `grpcs://` connections

 ```
 bazel run //java/com/engflow/notificationqueue/client  -- \
-      --notification_queue_endpoint=CLUSTER_URL --queue_name=eventstore/lifecycle-events \
+      --notification_queue_endpoint=grpcs://example.cluster.engflow.com --queue_name=eventstore/lifecycle-events \
-      --tls_certificate=/path/to/your/client.crt --tls_key=/path/to/your/client.key
+      --tls_certificate=client.crt --tls_key=client.key
 ```

 At this point, the client should be listening to the lifecycle events of the cluster.
 It then remains